 IAN members and AGIP members £25 | Non-members £40 | Students £10 (student card presentation at door)

-A history of childhood trauma affects the way people feel and behave and leads, in severe cases, to resistance to change and a propensity to re-enact the trauma, either in terms of being a victim or an abuser.
+‘Trauma is the result of damage to the attachment system.
+The study of Adverse Childhood Event by Felitti and Anda (1998) has brought to light how prevalent it is, not only in our clients’ early histories but also in early life of their psychotherapists.
+A history of childhood trauma affects the way people feel and behave and leads in severe cases to resistance to change and a propensity to re-enact the trauma, either in terms of being a victim or an abuser.
 Its treatment requires working in an attuned manner within the window of tolerance and exploring the traumatic attachment which underpins their capacity to dissociate.
-I will cover diverse forms of therapy which can be used for this work.
+I will cover diverse forms of therapy which can be used for this work.’